qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 ## intent:how_change_classified_important
 - How do I change what emails are classified as 'Important'?
 - Hello, How do I change what emails are classified as 'Important'?
+- what is the green icon that appears beside my  emails

 ## intent:how_change_default_browser
 - How do I change the Default Browser?